Assistant Professor - Accounting

 Associate Professor - Management

-His Hobbies/Interests include kayaking on Lake Superior and the Marquette area’s beautiful rivers and inland lakes, singing, running, hiking Marquette’s beautiful woods/river trails and downhill and XC skiing.
+His Hobbies/Interests include kayaking on Lake Superior and the Marquette area’s beautiful rivers and inland lakes, singing, racquetball, hiking Marquette’s beautiful woods/river trails and downhill and XC skiing.
 Dr. Stark loves snow, cool weather, and teaching.
 You will rarely see a more animated professor.